 There are two primary methods of determining exposure.
 Understanding them and when to apply them will make it possible for you to more accurately exposure your files.
 When the overall image content is important, such as in landscape photography, we use the primary exposure method.
 When a subject, such as a portrait, is more important than the surrounding values we use the subject method.

 The most used method for most photographers is to base the exposure on the highest important values in the image, ignoring specular highlights.
 This follows the concept of ETTR or "Expose To The Right" placing the brightest values to the far right on the histogram without clipping those values (overexposure).
 This is based on how linear digital capture works in your camera.
-This makes the best use of the full dynamic range of the camera and minimizes noise generation in the file.
+It makes the best use of the full dynamic range of the camera and minimizes noise generation in the file.
 It is excellent for landscape photography and many other types of photography where overall exposure of the scene is the primary concept.

 This practice can be overly simplistic as image content can exceed the dynamic range of the camera.
 In some high contrast circumstances the highest values like the sky, and important lower values can be further apart than desired for optimal exposure of both areas.
 In these circumstances it may be necessary to make more than one exposure, exposing once for the best high value area, and again for the lower value area.
 This will provide better source material for post processing but will require more complex processing techniques.
 One option is using HDR (high dynamic range) software, but that often results in less than the best image quality.
 Another option is to blend the two exposures using masking which is a bit more complex but not unrealistically difficult and can be mastered with a little practice.
 The blending technique is my preferred solution to the problem.